kyma-project/kyma/tools/load-test/README.md

              --name=load-test
 ```

+To run the load test either on a cluster or on a local Minikube, you must set the Helm chart installation parameters.
+However, on a cluster it is advisable to have environment variables set to default values.

 These are the parameters you must configure to execute the load test:

  | Parameter | Value | Description |